Sanofi-Public/sharp-bounds-for-continuous-treatment-effects/README.md

 Wyatt, Lauren H et al. (2020).
 “Annual PM2.
 5 and cardiovascular mortality rate data: Trends modified by county socioeconomic status in 2,132 US counties”.
 In: Data in brief 30, p.
 105318

 ## Requirements and Licenses
-This repository is under a non commercial license notice (see **LICENSE.txt** file).
+This repository is under a non commercial license (see **LICENSE.txt** file).
 The following libraries are used in this repository with R version 4.3.2.

 |Library|Version|License|
 |---|---|---|